st-peters-mbare-iot-makerspace/OpenAquarium-System/README.md

 3. Node-red 16
 4. Node-red nodes: Dashboard, Serialport, mongodb
 5. Mongodb NoSQL DBMS
+6. OpenAquarium Library(uploaded to this repo as OpenAquarium.tar.gz)

 ## Nodered Functions
 1. Format Data for MongoDB: scrubs the data from Arduino microcontroller, formats it and saves it in a Mongodb Database named "aquadb" within a collection named "SensorReadings"